 It is important to remember that brake noises are not always caused by normal wear and any unusual noises anywhere in your car should always be investigated by a qualified professional mechanic.

-At D & D Mechanical & 4WD we offer a free 65 Point Safety Check with every car service.
-As part of our Safety Check we inspect the brake pads for wear and inform you if they require replacing.
+At D & D Mechanical & 4WD we offer a free 65 Point Vehicle Inspection Report with every car service.
+As part of our Vehicle Inspection Report we inspect the brake pads for wear and inform you if they require replacing.
 We can also advise the right pad for your local conditions and driving style.